• Skip to primary navigation

 Create New Folder Using Windows File Explorer

-4. Name this New Folder as MobileSync and do not close the File Explorer window.
+4. Name this New Folder as MobileSync and do not close the File Explorer screen.

 The second step is copy the current iPhone Backup Folder to New MobileSync Folder that you created in the first step.

-1. Open File Explorer and Navigate to C:\Users\UserName\Apple\MobileSync.
+1. Open another File Explorer window and navigate to C:\Users\UserName\Apple\MobileSync.

 2. Right-click on the current iPhone Backup Folder and select the Copy option.